-I am sitting on a white wooden chair, enjoying a sponge cake with strawberries and cream.
-A sea gull stands next to some bright purple flowers, looking at me (or maybe my cake).
+Imagine you are sitting on a white wooden chair, enjoying a sponge cake with strawberries and cream.
+A sea gull stands next to some bright purple flowers, looking at you (or maybe your cake).
 Across a small bay is a bright yellow fisherman’s hut and a dark red wooden house with pale shutters.
-Boats bob in the water, and the sun beams down, warming me as I sit back and relax.
+Boats bob in the water, and the sun beams down, warming you as you sit back and relax.

 No time right now to read this guide to a day trip to Vaxholm, Sweden from Stockholm?
 Pin it and save it for later:

 Please note this post may contain affiliate links, which means we may receive a commission, at zero cost to you, if you make a purchase through a link.
 Please see our full Disclosure for more information.
 If you have any questions, please let me know.